Manipur: Flora

+There are six major types of forests in Manipur, and 10 subtypes.
+The six major forest types, according to the state's Forest Department, include Tropical Wet Evergreen Forest, Tropical Moist Deciduous Forests, Sub-Tropical Pine Forest, Tropical Dry Deciduous Forest, Montane Wet Temperate Forest and Sub-alpine Forest.

 There are forests of teak, pine, oak, uningthou, leihao, bamboo, and cane.
 Rubber, tea, coffee, orange, and cardamom are grown in hill areas.
 Rice is a staple food for Manipuris.

 Climate

 Manipur's climate is largely influenced by the topography of the region.
 Lying 790 metres above sea level, Manipur is wedged among hills on all sides.
-This northeastern corner of India enjoys a generally amiable climate, though the winters can be chilly.
-The maximum temperature in the summer months is 32 C. The coldest month is January, and the warmest July.
+This northeastern corner of India enjoys a generally amiable climate, though the winters can be cool.
+The maximum temperature in the summer months is 32 C. The coolest conditions are in January, and the warmest month is July.

 The state receives an average annual rainfall of 1467.5 mm between April and mid-October.
-Precipitation ranges from light drizzle to heavy downpour.
+Precipitation ranges from light rain or mizzle to heavy downpours.
 The capital city Imphal receives an annual average of 933 mm.
 Rainfall in this region is caused by The South Westerly Monsoon picking up moisture from the Bay of Bengal and heading towards the Eastern Himalaya ranges.
 This normal rainfall pattern of Manipur enriches the soil and much of the agrarian activities are dependent on it as well.

 Manipur is already experiencing climate change, especially changes in weather, with both increased variability in rain as well as increasingly severe changes in temperature.

 Demographics

 Population

-Manipur has a population of 2,855,794 as per 2011 census.
-Of this total, 57.2% live in the valley districts and the remaining 42.8% in the hill districts.
+Manipur had a population of 2,855,794 at the 2011 census.
+Of this total, 57.2% lived in the valley districts and the remaining 42.8% in the hill districts.
 The valley (plain) is mainly inhabited by the Meitei speaking population (native Manipuri speakers).
 The hills are inhabited mainly by several ethno-linguistically diverse tribes belonging to the Nagas, the Kukis and smaller tribal groupings.
 Naga and Kuki settlements are also found in the valley region, though less in numbers.
-There are also sizable population of Nepalis, Bengalis, Tamils and Marwaris living in Manipur.
+There are also sizable populations of Nepalis, Bengalis, Tamils and Marwaris living in Manipur.

 The distribution of area, population and density, and literacy rate as per the 2001 Census provisional figures are as below:

 People

 The Meiteis (synonymous to the Manipuris) constitute the majority of the state's population.
-In 1901, the Meiteis were recorded as the main ethnicity of Manipur.

-Nagas and Kuki/Zo are the major tribe conglomerates.
-The Nagas in Manipur are further sub-divided into sub-tribes like Anāl, Liangmai, Mao, Maram, Maring, Poumai, Rongmei, Tangkhul, Zeme, etc.
+They inhabit the Imphal Valley.
+Nagas and Kuki-Zo are the major tribe conglomerates of tribes inhabiting the surrounding hills.
+The Kuki-Zos consist of several tribes including Gangte, Hmar, Paite, Simte, Sukte, Thadou, Vaiphei, Zou, and some smaller tribes.
+They speak Kuki-Chin languages and predominate the southern hill districts of Manipur.
+The prominent Naga tribes are Angami, Kabui, Kacha Naga, Mao, Maram, Poumai, Sema and Tangkhul, each speaking its own language.
+They predominate the northern hill districts of Manipur.
+In addition, several smaller tribes that were classified as "Old Kuki" by the British administrators populate Chandel and neighbouring districts.
+Some of them now classify themselves as Nagas while others retain the Kuki classification.